webapicookbook/2018-two-day-workshop/README.md

 *Skill Level: Advanced*

 In this two-day hands-on workshop, attendees will learn to design, build, and deploy stand-alone microservices that can easily interoperate with other microservices in a Web-based ecosystem.
+All examples will be shown in both C#/Azure and NodeJS/Heroku and deployment will be via git/Github repositories.

 Attendees will learn:
  * What is a RESTful microservice?